blakekrpec/PyPeekr/README.md

 ### Server
 [OpenHardwareMonitor](https://github.com/hexagon-oss/openhardwaremonitor) project as the server on Windows to host the pc information over the web.
 Future work aims to implement a Linux server as well, although this will likely be a custom implementation that mimics the data structure hosted by OpenHardwareMonitor.

 To install OpenHardwareMonitor, grab the latest release [here](https://github.com/hexagon-oss/openhardwaremonitor/releases).
 Then follow the setup guide to complete installation.
+The http endpoints available are "/api/available" (returns "true" or an error if not), "/api/version" (returns the version of the server), "/api/rootnode" (returns a json with the sensor tree and all the values), "/api/nodes/{NodeId}" (returns a json with just the information for the given node).

 Launch OpenHardwareMonitor and make the following changes to settings: